berrym/lusush/AI_CONTEXT.md

 ### ✅ **READY FOR PRODUCTION USE**

 **Current implementation IS ready for production use:**
-- ✅ **Line wrapping works correctly** at actual terminal width in all terminals
+- ✅ **Line wrapping works correctly** at actual terminal width in all terminals and all components
+- ✅ **Syntax highlighting works seamlessly** across wrapped lines with proper color preservation
+- ✅ **Tab completion displays properly** on wrapped lines with correct positioning and formatting
 - ✅ **Visual cursor movement works immediately** for Ctrl+A/E on wrapped and unwrapped lines
 - ✅ **Line operations work reliably** for Ctrl+U/G with proper terminal width detection
-- ✅ **No display corruption** or positioning errors with correct geometry calculations
+- ✅ **No display corruption** or positioning errors with coordinated geometry calculations
 - ✅ **System stability maintained** throughout all operations including terminal resize
-- ✅ **Professional shell experience** matching bash/zsh standards across all terminal sizes
+- ✅ **Professional shell experience** matching bash/zsh standards across all terminal sizes with full feature support

-**Status**: **PRODUCTION READY** - Core line editing provides professional experience with correct line wrapping
+**Status**: **PRODUCTION READY** - Complete line editing system provides professional experience with comprehensive wrapping support

 **Deployment recommendation**: **DEPLOY CORE KEYBINDINGS** - Stable, tested, and working correctly